mmanousos/recipes/README.md

   * check if file exists: create or access it
     * name for user
   * store info within a YAML hash
     * Each recipe should get its own entry in the hash.
-Key is the Id.
+Key is the Id. (as an integer not symbol)
     * title
     * ingredients
     * instructions